GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/storage/hyperdisk-ml/README.md

 ### This guide uses the Google Cloud API to create a Hyperdisk ML disk and then use it in a GKE cluster.
 Refer to [this documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/hyperdisk-ml) for instructions all in the GKE API

-1. Create a new GCE instance that you will use to hydrate the new Hyperdisk ML with data
+1. Create a new GCE instance that you will use to hydrate the new Hyperdisk ML disk with data.

 ```sh
 VM_NAME=hydrator